Björk: Evolution

-In September 2022, Björk premiered the podcast Björk: Sonic Symbolism where she reviewed her sound experiences.
-Accompanied by some of her collaborators in a conversation about the moods, timbers and tempos through each of her ten albums.
+In September 2022, Björk premiered the podcast Björk: Sonic Symbolism where she reviewed her sound experiences, accompanied by some of her collaborators in a conversation about the moods, timbers, and tempos through each of her ten albums.

 Influences

-While Björk said that she was influenced by "Everything", she has name-dropped Stockhausen, Kraftwerk, Brian Eno and Mark Bell as some of the people who influenced her the most.
-Some "confessional singer-songwriters" Björk commends include Abida Parveen, Chaka Khan, Joni Mitchell and Kate Bush; with the latter being a definitive influence in her career.
-Mitchell also inspired her to write her own songs, saying that Mitchell "created her own [female musical universe]", and found it "very liberating."
+While Björk said that she was influenced by "everything", she has cited Stockhausen, Kraftwerk, Steve Reich, Brian Eno and Mark Bell as some of the people who influenced her the most.
+Some "confessional singer-songwriters" Björk commends include Abida Parveen, Chaka Khan, Joni Mitchell and Kate Bush, with the last of whom being a definitive influence in her career.
+Mitchell also inspired her to write her own songs, saying that Mitchell "created her own [female musical universe]", and found it "very liberating".
 According to Pulse: "a lot of Björk's early influences were books (Georges Bataille's Story of the Eye, Mikhail Bulgakov's The Master and Margarita) and films (Tampopo, Star Wars, The Tin Drum) available internationally. [...]
 But talk about Iceland and you're getting to the heart of the matter, the source of her spirited outlook on life."

 During her formative years at music school, Björk became interested in avant-garde, classical, and minimalistic music; also becoming a "jazz freak".
 Although her music is more consistently tonal and has more crossover appeal, she is considered indebted to avant-garde composers Karlheinz Stockhausen, Meredith Monk, Sun Ra and Philip Glass.
-In a 2008 article for The Guardian, Björk considered Stockhausen as the root of electronic music, writing "he sparked off a sun that is still burning and will glow for a long time."
-Early in her career, Björk cited Sir David Attenborough as her biggest musical influence, saying "she identified with his thirst for exploring new and wild territories."
-She also stated that she "[likes] to discover sounds I had never heard before."
+In a 2008 article for The Guardian, Björk considered Stockhausen as the root of electronic music, writing "he sparked off a sun that is still burning and will glow for a long time".
+Early in her career, Björk cited Sir David Attenborough as her biggest musical influence, saying "she identified with his thirst for exploring new and wild territories".
+In 1996, Björk showed her appreciation for expressionist composer Arnold Schoenberg, as she covered Pierrot Lunaire, originally from 1912.
+She also stated that she "[likes] to discover sounds I had never heard before".